Zenobia

 In 270, Zenobia launched an invasion that brought most of the Roman East under her sway and culminated with the annexation of Egypt.
 By mid-271 her realm extended from Ancyra, central Anatolia, to Upper Egypt, although she remained nominally subordinate to Rome.
-However, in reaction to the campaign of the Roman emperor Aurelian in 272, Zenobia declared her son emperor and assumed the title of empress (declaring Palmyra's secession from Rome).
-The Romans were victorious after heavy fighting; the queen was besieged in her capital and captured by Aurelian, who exiled her to Rome, where she spent the remainder of her life.
+However, in reaction to the campaign of the Roman emperor Aurelian in 272, Zenobia declared her son emperor and assumed the title of empress, thus declaring Palmyra's secession from Rome.
+The Romans were victorious after heavy fighting; the empress was besieged in her capital and captured in late 272 by Aurelian, who exiled her to Rome, where she spent the remainder of her life.

 Zenobia was a cultured monarch and fostered an intellectual environment in her court, which was open to scholars and philosophers.
 She was tolerant toward her subjects and protected religious minorities.
-The queen maintained a stable administration which governed a multicultural multiethnic empire.
+The empress maintained a stable administration, which governed a multicultural, multiethnic empire.
 Zenobia died after 274, and many tales have been recorded about her fate.
 Her rise and fall have inspired historians, artists and novelists, and she is a patriotic symbol in Syria.